danburzo/fb-export/README.md

 ## Introduction

-Currently the scripts let you export:
+Crowbarring your data out of Facebook is no easy feat — to get everything out you'll need a combination of [Graph API](https://developers.facebook.com/docs/graph-api/) wrangling and old-fashioned manual labor — but it's not impossible.

+The purpose of this repository is to give you some tools to make the whole process a bit smoother.

+### Why not use Facebook's own "Download your data"

+Facebook offers a way to [download your data](https://www.facebook.com/help/212802592074644) that sounds [comprehensive enough](https://www.facebook.com/help/405183566203254), and I encourage you to first download that data and see if the amount of information and its quality is sufficient for your purposes — if so, you're in luck.

+If, however, you'd like a more structured dataset and images in a better resolution, the tools below can help you.
+Here's what's included so far:

 Data | Notes
 ---- | -----
 Posts | Things you posted on your timeline.
+Timeline photos | Photos attached to timeline posts <sup>1</sup>
+Albums | Your photo albums. <sup>1</sup>
+Photos you're tagged in | A subset of <sup>2</sup>

+#### Notes

+* <sup>1</sup> __Videos are not fetched at the moment!__
-Timeline photos | Photos attached to timeline posts. (__Videos are not fetched__) Albums | Your photo albums. (__Videos are not fetched__) Photos you're tagged in | __Not all "Pictures of you" are accessible through the API__, you'll need to manually download the other photos.
+* <sup>2</sup> __Not all "Pictures of you" are accessible through the Graph API__, you'll need to manually download the other photos.

+#### A word of caution

-__Attention!__ Although I've checked against my own account for accurracy, these scripts are __no guarantee__ that all your content is exported, so exercise caution if you plan to delete the content afterwards.
+Although I've checked against my own account for a modicum of accurracy in the exported data, these scripts are __no guarantee__ that all your content is comprehensively and accurately exported, so exercise caution if you plan to delete the content afterwards.

 ## Installation

+### Prerequisites

 You'll need Node.js, NPM and, optionally, Yarn (which these instructions use throughout).
 Since I wrote the scripts with ES6 syntax for its conciseness, this only probably works with more recent versions of Node.
 (I'm currently using `v8.9.0`).

+### Setting things up

 Clone the repository to your computer and run `yarn` (or `npm install`) in your project's folder to install all the necessary dependencies.

-__Rename__ the `sample.config.json` file to `config.json` (you can do that in the terminal with `mv sample.config.json config.json`) and put in the *access token* you can get from the [Facebook Graph API Explorer](https://developers.facebook.com/tools/explorer/):
+__Rename__ the `sample.config.json` file to `config.json` (you can do that in the terminal with `mv sample.config.json config.json`) and put in the *access token* you can get from the [Facebook Graph API Explorer](https://developers.facebook.com/tools/explorer/).
+Since the token allows anyone to access your data through the API, we're not putting the actual `config.json` on GitHub.

+#### Getting an access token

+1. Go to the [Facebook Graph API Explorer](https://developers.facebook.com/tools/explorer/) page.
-1. Click on _Get access token_ and choose _Get User Access token_.
+2. Click on _Get access token_ and choose _Get User Access token_.
-2. Check all the permissions in the first set ("User Access Permissions"), and follow the approval screens to get the token.
+3. Check all the permissions in the first set ("User Access Permissions"), and follow the approval screens to generate the token.
 3. Put the access token in your `config.json`.

-(Since this allows anyone to access your data through the API, we're not putting `config.json` on GitHub.)

 ## Tools